Healthcare in India: National Rural Health Mission

 To counteract the issue of a lack of professionals in rural areas, the government of India wants to create a 'cadre' of rural doctors through governmental organizations.
 The National Rural Health Mission (NRHM) was launched in April 2005 by the Government of India.
 The NRHM has outreach strategies for disadvantaged societies in isolated areas.
 The goal of the NRHM is to provide effective healthcare to rural people with a focus on 18 states with poor public health indicators and/or weak infrastructure.
 NRHM has 18,000 ambulances and a workforce of 900,000 community health volunteers and 178,000 paid staff.
 The mission proposes creating a course for medical students that is centered around rural healthcare.
 Furthermore, NRHM wants to create a compulsory rural service for younger doctors in the hopes that they will remain in rural areas.
 However, the NRHM has failings.
 For example, even with the mission, most construction of health related infrastructure occurs in urban cities.
 Many scholars call for a new approach that is local and specialized to each state's rural areas.
 Other regional programs such as the Rajiv Aarogyasri Community Health Insurance Scheme in Andhra Pradesh, India have also been implemented by state governments to assist rural populations in healthcare accessibility, but the success of these programs (without other supplemental interventions at the health system level) has been limited.
+Furthermore, a key goal of the NRHM was to bolster maternal and child health via infrastructural support and incentives, a long-time obstacle in India.
+The program led to an increase in the number of institutional births, yet labor shortages meant patients received poorer care, trading one challenge for another.
+Statistically, the infant mortality rate was 58 per 1000 live births in 2005, compared to 34 per 1000 in 2016.
+While this is a considerable reduction, India also accounted for 17% of global annual child deaths, which must be addressed going forward.
+Since the program's inception, maternal and child health have significantly improved in the country, yet it remains a pressing health priority.